Modules

 In event handlers, select Action > Control component, and then select the component and method.

 Use dot notation in JavaScript queries.
-For example,
+For example, module1.clearAll()

-calls the methodclearAll()
+calls the method clearAll()

 .